 Eligible persons will have an appointment with a lawyer, arranged by Justice Connect.
 Justice Connecct will assess each referral individually, and decide what, if any, legal advice can be provided.

 Appointments will be no more than one hour, and may be in person (at Justice Connect's Sydney office), or by telephone.
 The appointment may give:

 Eligible persons who would like assistance from a Justice Connect lawyer are encouraged to call the Commission on 1300 799 675 for furthr information.

-For eligibility information, refer to the General protections dismissal quiz.
+For eligibility information regarding general protections, refer to the General protections dismissal quiz.

 You can also refer to the full set of general protections guides on the Commission’s website:

 The General Protections Benchbook can also help parties lodging or responding to general protections applications.